Kali Fingerboards Logo

 Yo!

-In 2005, I stumbled upon fingerboarding and decided to replace the makeshift plastic card decks my friends and I were using by a Tech Deck.
-I quickly started learning tricks with the help of online resources like the "Petit Frère" magazine and forum.
-Besides being a part of the community, I was also drawn by the do-it-yourself aspect of the hobby, and I began crafting cardboard ramps and even tried my hand at making decks.
+I discovered fingerboarding in 2005, when I bought my first Tech Deck to replace the plastic card decks my friends and I were making.
+I started learning tricks with the help of the "Petit Frère" magazine and its forum.
+Beyond the community aspect, I was immediately drawn to the DIY dimension of fingerboarding.
+I quickly made some cardboard ramps and tried crafting my first wooden decks.

-Even though a few brands such as Berlinwood, Rflx, Evolve, Spleenwood (which would then become Nécrose) or Flatface were already established, getting a wooden deck was a challenge for a 13-year-old like me.
-Online trades weren't as common as they are today.
+Although several brands like Berlinwood, Rflx, Evolve, Spleenwood (which later became Nécrose) or Flatface were already established, it was challenging for a 13-year-old to get a wooden deck.
+Online purchases weren’t as common as they are today.

-So, I began experimenting with different techniques and materials to create a working mold and achieve decent craftsmanship.
-Around 2007, I felt I had something worthwhile, and the positive feedback from those who tried my decks led me to establish my first brand, Ambrosia.
+I then started experimenting with different techniques to create a functional mold and decent craftsmanship, and by 2007, I had something worthwhile.
+The positive feedback from those who tried my decks encouraged me to create my first brand, Ambrosia.

 Ambrosia